pausii/SimaRQA/README.md

     PRODUCTION_HOST=......
     ```

+    or you can see in `.env.example`

-5. Do migration and seeder data to your database :
+6. Do migration and seeder data to your database :

     ```bash
     npm run reset